 The LEICA M typ 240 is packed for people who will never use it.

-You will receive yours enrobed in an hygienic outer box:
+You will receive yours protected in an hygienic cardboard outer shroud:

 LEICA M typ 240 hygienic outer box.